skyjur/playground/typescript-rpc/README.md

 Ideally I would like to have `api.add(5, 2)` instead of `api.method('add')(5, 2)`.
 Unfortunatelly
-Interface definition is not available in compiled javascript, so it's not possible to dynamically initialize an object with all the methods.
-So I would need to manually define all the methods, which maybe would not be the worst thing to do.
+Interface definition is not available in compiled javascript, so it's not possible to dynamically initialize an object with method names loaded from the interface.

-I tried to figure out if I can avoid re-typing method definitions on client code  so far came up only with this solution:
+I tried to figure out if I can avoid re-typing method definitions on client code and so far came up only with this solution:

 ```ts
 class Client<T> {